ascyrax/codedamn_pg/playground/SPECS.md

 I won't be using a CI/CD pipeline.

+## dockerHub / AWS ECR

-I will be using the github repo to MANUALLY tag the image and create a container, and host it on dockerhub or aws ecr maybe.
+I will be using the github repo to MANUALLY tag the image and create a container, and host it on dockerhub or aws ecr(elastic container registry).